merthidayetoglu/HiCCL/README.md

 # HiCCL

 HiCCL is a compositional communication library for hierarchical GPU networks.
 It offers an API for composing collective functions using *multicast*, *reduction*, and *fence* primitives.
 These primitives are machine- and library-agnostic, and are defined across GPU endpoints.
-The compositionality decouples the higher-level communication design and machine-specific optimizations.
-This design is to provide productivity and portability when building custom collective functions.
+HiCCL's design principle is to decouple the higher-level communication design and machine-specific optimizations.
+This principle aims to improve productivity, portability, and performance when building custom collective functions.

 for separating the collective pattern design from the machine-specific optimizations.
 HiCCL optimizes the given high-level pattern for a specified machine that is described by the user.
 The implementation is achieved by using the point-to-point functions of the native communication libraries, such as IPC (put, get), MPI, NCCL, RCCL, and OneCCL.